-Here are the best robot vacuums in 2021
+Here are the best robot vacuums

 If you like the smart features of the Dyson Heurist but aren't so keen on the price tag, the iRobot Roomba can also detect a change in floor surfaces so it gets our vote for the best robot vac for multi-floor surfaces.